 MACHEREY‑NAGEL is a pioneer in chromatography.
-We produce TLC glass plates, aluminum sheets and polyester sheets coated with silica gel, cellulose, aluminum oxide and special adsorbents in order to create TLC and HPTLC layers, that meet your needs.
+Producing TLC glass plates, aluminium sheets and polyester sheets coated with silica gel, cellulose, aluminium oxide and special adsorbents in order to create TLC and HPTLC layers, that meet your needs.
 We are your partner in thin layer chromatography.

 Thin layer chromatography (TLC) and high performance thin layer chromatography (HPTLC), also called planar chromatography are based on a multistage distribution process involving

-- Suitable adsorbents (the stationary phase) coated as a thin layer onto a suitable support / backing (e.g., glass plate, polyester or aluminum sheet)
+- Suitable adsorbents (the stationary phase) coated as a thin layer onto a suitable support / backing (e.g., glass plate, polyester or aluminium sheet)